l951b951/magicMirror/README.md

          - 2. Simulate an Escape keypress in case feh is running.
          - 3. Simulate a ctrl+q keypress in case MagicMirror is running.
        - The last one starts the Motionsensor.py command at 1AM, which sits dormant until it detects motion, then the cycle begins again.
          - I wanted the program to run on bootup, but since it required X to be fully loaded, I couldn't find a way to do that.
 It would either prematurely run the script (failing) or it would never run the script.
 So the next best thing I could do is to have it auto clean up and autostart every morning at 1AM.
+That way, while it could be manually started when necessary, it will also autostart every morning to make sure it is running.